bhavanimurugan-30/cit-frontend-eval-2026/README.md

 - **Reverse geocoding:** OpenStreetMap Nominatim (`nominatim.openstreetmap.org`) — no API key.

 No `.env` file is needed to run the project.

 ## Core Features

---Interactive map with pan and zoom support.
+- Interactive map with pan and zoom support.
---Add favorite locations by clicking on the map.
+- Add favorite locations by clicking on the map.
---Saved locations displayed as map markers and sidebar items.
+- Saved locations displayed as map markers and sidebar items.
---Select a location from the map or sidebar and focus the map on it.
+- Select a location from the map or sidebar and focus the map on it.
---Edit saved location names with validation.
+- Edit saved location names with validation.
---Delete saved locations with selection-state handling.
+- Delete saved locations with selection-state handling.
---Search saved locations dynamically by name.
+- Search saved locations dynamically by name.
---Handle empty saved-location and no-search-results states.
+- Handle empty saved-location and no-search-results states.
---Persist saved locations using localStorage.
+- Persist saved locations using `localStorage`.
---Responsive design for desktop and smaller screens.
+- Responsive design for desktop and smaller screens.
---Loading and error handling for location lookup.
+- Loading and error handling for location lookup.

 ## Architecture Overview